FIRE Calculator

 About This FIRE Calculator

-This free FIRE Calculator uses historical S&P 500 return data to model your journey to financial independence.
+This free FIRE calculator uses historical S&P 500 return data to model your journey to financial independence.
 Based on the principles of the FIRE movement and research on safe withdrawal rates.
 Enter your savings, income, and expenses to find your FIRE number and retirement date.